 In this game the user is challenged to lead cybersecurity as the CTO of a social networking startup (options include simulated fictional media "Einstagram", "SnapCat", "WattsAmp" and "Phasebook") against increasingly gradual attacks The idea is that the user reinforces the defenses to ward off attacks in diverse challenges that involve breaking password, code and confidential information.

 Escape rooms are already considered one of the great innovations in entertainment today, amusing adults and children.
 Now imagine what it can do when it is themed in cyber security?
 Living Security's Cyber Escape Room is a major innovation.
-The unique experience brings together all the key components of a successful training program - hands-on and fun learning combined with comprehensive and relevant training to promote cybersecurity awareness that generates results in a fun way escaping threats.
-It is also possible to scale the company with the “Train the Trainer” licensing of the solution, which allows you to manage, sell, host and measure your own Escape Room experience.
-See in the video how it works.
-It is possible to request a demo at the title link.
+The unique experience brings together all the key components of a successful training program—hands-on and fun learning combined with comprehensive and relevant training to promote cybersecurity awareness that generates results in a fun way escaping threats.
+Plus, the training program is completely online and works with you existing video conferencing software.
+See the video below, and click here to book a demo to see it in real-time.

 8- Hot Spot - Hunt for the Violations!